ibm-cloud-docs/data-virtualization/provision.md

 1. **Worker Node Size** - You can only select the **4 Cores/32GB Memory** option.

 1. **Worker Nodes** - Choose the initial number of worker nodes.
-You can only select between 1 and 9 worker nodes.
+You can select between 3 and 9 worker nodes.

 1. **Service Endpoints**  - Select the **Public** or **Private** endpoint option.
 Public endpoints provide a connection to your deployment on the public network and are the default selection.
 Private endpoints route traffic through the IBM Cloud Private network, avoiding expose to the public internet.